 3. Yakisoba (Fried Noodles)

-Yakisoba is a popular dish in Japanese festivals that appears in numerous famous Japanese cookbooks.
+Yakisoba is a popular dish in Japanese noodles that appears in numerous famous Japanese cookbooks.
 Noodles will be stir-fried with various vegetables and pork.
-A little yakisoba sauce will make the noodles richer and attractive.
+A little yakisoba sauce will make the noodles richer and more attractive.
 You will be defeated by the deliciousness of the noodles immediately.

 In particular, yakisoba is a noodle that is not made from buckwheat.
 If you have the opportunity to visit Japan during the festivals, you will encounter vendors making noodles outdoors in the bustling atmosphere of the festival.